-Project 1 on Machine Learning, deadline October 9 (midnight), 2023
+Project 1 on Machine Learning, deadline October 7 (midnight), 2024

 Data Analysis and Machine Learning FYS-STK3155/FYS4155, University of Oslo, Norway

-Date: September 3
+Date: September 2

-Regression analysis and resampling methods
+Regression analysis and resampling methods¶

 The main aim of this project is to study in more detail various regression methods, including the Ordinary Least Squares (OLS) method.
 In addition to the scientific part, in this course we want also to give you an experience in writing scientific reports.
-The format for the delivery of your answers is namely that of a scientific report.
-At for example https://github.com/CompPhysics/MachineLearning/blob/master/doc/Projects/EvaluationGrading/EvaluationForm.md we detail how to write a report.
-Furthermore, at https://github.com/CompPhysics/MachineLearning/blob/master/doc/Projects/ReportExample/ you can find examples of previous reports.
-How to write reports will also be discussed during the various lab sessions.

 A small recommendation when developing the codes here.
 Instead of jumping on to the two-dimensional function described below, we recommend to do the code development and testing with a simpler one-dimensional function, similar to those discussed in the exercises of weeks 35 and 36.
-A simple test, as discussed during the lectures the first two weeks is to set the design matrix equal to the identity matrix.
+A simple test, as discussed during the lectures the first three weeks is to set the design matrix equal to the identity matrix.
 Then your model should give a mean square error which is exactly equal to zero.
 When you are sure that your codes function well, you can then replace the one-dimensional test function with the two-dimensional Franke function discussed here.

 The Franke function serves as a stepping stone towards the analysis of real topographic data.
 The latter is the last part of this project.

-Description of two-dimensional function
+Description of two-dimensional function¶

 We will first study how to fit polynomials to a specific two-dimensional function called Franke’s function.
 This is a function which has been widely used when testing various interpolation and fitting algorithms.
 Furthermore, after having established the model and the method, we will employ resamling techniques such as cross-validation and/or bootstrap in order to perform a proper assessment of our models.
 We will also study in detail the so-called Bias-Variance trade off.